HrdHat/hrdhatv4-frontend/src/app/AppRules.md

 - **Frontend Enforcement**: Email verification is enforced in the router.
 If a user is logged in but not verified, they are redirected to `/verify-email` (handled by `VerifyEmail.tsx`).
 - **Backend Enforcement**: Not yet implemented.
 Future work will add Row Level Security (RLS) or Edge Function checks to ensure unverified users cannot access protected data via API.
 - **Resend Verification**: A button to resend the verification email will be added to `VerifyEmail.tsx`.
+- **Standard Flow**: Users must verify their email before accessing the application.
+No grace period is implemented.

 ### Routing Logic (2024)